 How To Apply & Register

-Noncredit students follow the WDCE process, which doesn't require an admission application.
+Noncredit students follow the WDCE registration process, which does not require an admission application.
+Noncredit students are not seeking a degree.

 Apply and Register Steps for New Credit Students